Site information

 Depending on the size of the request and availability of documents, Site Information Requests (SIR) may take up to 8 weeks to process.

-Site registry search fees are listed in Schedule 3, Table 1 of the Contaminated Sites Regulation.
+Site registry information fees are listed in Schedule 3, Table 1 of the Contaminated Sites Regulation and in the Contaminated Sites Regulation 2026 Fee Update guidance document.

 The information on this web page does not replace the legislative requirements in the EMA or its regulations and it does not list all provisions for contaminated site services.